 Building an equitable culture

 Our strategy was formed using Equity in the Center’s publication Awake to Woke to Work: Building a Race Equity Culture.
-By beginning with a communal acknowledgment of the existence of privilege and inequity in our lives and those of our colleagues, we’ll build empathy, develop an action plan and accountability loops, communicate, and operationalize the plan.
+By beginning with a communal acknowledgment of the existence of privilege and inequity in our lives and those of our colleagues, we’ll build empathy, develop an action plan and accountability loops, and communicate and operationalize the plan.

 The committee encourages the broader Ashley community to participate in events and discussions when possible and to provide feedback on how it can continue to better improve the entire organization.